 Perfect For: If it’s just a sneaky solo night for yourself.

 Home alone tonight?
 Throw this doco on.
 You Laugh But It’s True follows The Daily Show’s host, Trevor Noah, on a journey in his native South Africa.
+He’s come under a bit of slack recently for some surfaced comments, but this will show you a different side to Noah.
 It’s a fun documentary with subtle laughs here and there as it looks at the rise of the comedy scene across South Africa.
-Noah touches on his upbringing and you’ll be surprised by some of the touching moments in the film from a comedian who is killing it in the globally at the moment.
+Noah touches on his upbringing and you’ll be surprised by some of the touching moments in the film from a comedian who is killing it globally at the moment.
 It has a Dave Chappelle Bloc Party feel to it at times, and a brilliant soundtrack.
 Short, on point and insightful.

 Image sources: Open Road Films, Day 1 Films, Warner Bros, Deadline, YouTube, Variety.